lukazbaum/discord-bot-handler/readme.md

 ## Commands

 This bot supports several types of commands, including Slash Commands, Context Menus, Prefix Commands, and Autocomplete Commands.
+The folders within the command folder can be renamed as needed, and subfolders can also be created to organize commands further.

 <details>
 <summary><b>Slash Commands</b></summary> You can find more examples at: <a href="https://github.com/lukazbaum/discord-bot-handler/tree/master/src/commands/slash">commands/slash</a>